jeffreytjs/zb4171-AWS-batch-tutorial/docs/index.md

 *	4 channels (Cy 3 5, Cy 3, Cy 5, and FITC)
 *	DAPI nuclear stain

-What you should see on the command line:
+What you should see on the command line:<br>
 ![cli_raw_tifs](images/cli_raw_tifs.png)

 Now we want to format the raw data into SpaceTX format.